10 Common Questions from Children with Grief

 10. How can I continue my bond with them?

 There are many ways to continue bonds with the people or pets we are remembering.
-It is important to Make Time for Memories and to bring those we are remembering into special days.
+It may be helpful to Make Time for Memories and to bring those we are remembering into special days.
 Let’s say that the person that is being remembered made chocolate chip cookies on a special holiday, perhaps that tradition can be continued with you and the child you are supporting.

 Perhaps you could all make a Memory Lantern or try the Layers of Love activity together and light one or both of those on important days that they wish that person or pet was there for.
-Planning on how we can involve their loved one on that day is one way to navigate the sometimes difficult holidays when stronger feelings of grief can resurface.
+Or perhaps you can do something that the person they are remembering liked to do.
+Planning on how we can involve their loved one on that day is one way to navigate the sometimes difficult holidays or other important days when stronger feelings of grief can surface.

 Small toy lighting the candle on top of the Layers of Love